repejota/qurl/README.md

 }
 ```

-more than one header on the same query
+It is possible also to query more than one response header at once.
+Just append as much `header` parameters with their names as you neeed to the query URL.

 ```
 $ curl -s 'http://localhost:8080/q?url=https://github.com&header=Date&header=Cache-Control' | json_pp